-We believe the teacher’s role is to support the development of scientific reasoning and inquiry with positive interactions in the context of our natural environment and through the process of trial and error.
+We believe the teacher’s role is to support the development of scientific reasoning and inquiry with positive interactions in the context of our natural environment and through trial and error.

-- Classrooms stocked with natural materials that children can feel, study, and manipulate.
+- Classrooms with natural materials that children can feel, study, and manipulate.

 - Teachers who incorporate scientific inquiry into activities across the curriculum.

 - Outdoor learning spaces that encourage an appreciation for nature and awareness of natural resources.

 - Activities that encourage children to study objects pose questions, and test theories.

 - Real scientific tools such as pipettes, probes, and magnifying glasses.

 - All of our programs recycle, tend to their natural environments, and care for living things (plants and/or animals).